Hinkley Point C Progress Update – March 2015

 Click image below to watch a video showing some of the key people and organisations involved in the early stages of planning for the new nuclear power plant at Hinkley.

-The Somerset Chamber of Commerce has been appointed by EDF Energy as the first point of contact for Somerset and South West businesses wishing to engage in the construction of the proposed nuclear new build project at Hinkley Point C. The Chamber is the hub of business influence for Somerset and is leading on a number of high profile countywide initiatives for business, including full engagement with the Heart of the South West LEP.
+The Somerset Chamber of Commerce has been appointed by EDF Energy to manage teh Hinkley Supply Chain Team which is the first point of contact for Somerset and South West businesses wishing to engage in the construction of the proposed nuclear new build project at Hinkley Point C. The Chamber is the hub of business influence for Somerset and is leading on a number of high profile countywide initiatives for business, including full engagement with the Heart of the South West LEP.

 To find out more about the Somerset Chamber, please visit www.somerset-chamber.co.uk.